 That's the taste of the Mühlviertel

-...and not only to the refreshment table.
-Because what would the Mühlviertel be without its chefs, who are not only great hosts but also know how to show off the local specialities with culinary skill.
-For example, the smoked bacon in the form of the baked bacon dumplings so typical of the region.
-Or the linseed oil in its traditional form as linseed oil potatoes.
-And with it of course, how could it be otherwise, a Mühlviertel beer.
+What would the Mühlviertel region be without its restaurateurs, who not only cultivate hospitality but also know exactly how to showcase local culinary specialities?
+Like the region’s typical bacon, served in the form of baked bacon dumplings, called Speckknödel.
+Or linseed oil served in its traditional form as linseed oil potatoes.
+And who could forget enjoying a Mühlviertel beer.